-The practice had an effective system in place for the recruitment of new staff which included seeking references, checking qualifications and professional registration.
-We found that recruitment records contained the required recruitment documentation such as proof of identification, CV, references and proof of professional registration.
+The practice had a system in place for the recruitment of new staff which included seeking references, checking qualifications and professional registration.
+We found that recruitment records contained most of the required recruitment documentation such as CV, references and proof of professional registration.
+However, staff files did not include proof of identification.
+This was brought to the attention of the clinical and administrative managers who told us that this would be actioned immediately.
+Following the inspection, the provider contacted us to inform us that all staff members had been asked to provide proof of identification and these were being gathered and added to staff files.